 ABET Accredited Programs at Brown

-Six bachelor of science programs are accredited by the Engineering Accreditation Commission of ABET (www.abet.org).
-These are the programs in Biomedical, Chemical, Computer, Electrical, Materials, and Mechanical Engineering.
+Seven bachelor of science programs are accredited by the Engineering Accreditation Commission of ABET (www.abet.org).
+These are the programs in Biomedical, Chemical, Computer, Electrical, Environmental, Materials, and Mechanical Engineering.
 Within each of these concentration programs there are several options, each of which is accredited.
-The Environmental program will seek accreditation from the Engineering Accreditation Commission of ABET (www.abet.org) during Brown's upcoming review period in 2020-2021 when the rest of the School of Engineering's existing accredited programs will be reviewed.
 The Engineering and Physics program is intended for students interested in a stronger physics foundation, and continuing on to graduate studies.
 There are currently no plans to seek ABET accreditation for this Sc.B. program.